SPONSORSHIP AND PATRONAGE

 Tandem track cycling – ENGIE ambassador in Blois

-Now, Raphaël is aiming for a medal this summer with his new pilot Quentin Caleyron.
+Now, Raphaël ride with his new pilot Quentin Caleyron.
 A promising collaboration which has already yielded four new French championship titles and a third place in the 2023 Mondiaux in the speed trial.
-The next Mondiaux in March in Rio will determine whether he qualifies for this summer.
+Unfortunately, the 2024 World championship in Rio did not smile on the tandem who failed and did not qualify for this summer.

 Awards